 “It’s extremely important to have an accurate diagnosis, which means we need all the information about what is going on with the patient – from all the studies, all the radiology reports, all the lab tests,” says Richard Hammer, MD, Director Anatomic Pathology, University of Missouri, School of Medicine.
 “We need to have that all present in one place to make an accurate diagnosis and decide what the best treatment is.”

 Improved workflow with easy access to essential information

-The benefits of improved clinical workflow, decision support and data quality give teams more time to focus on patients and improve quality of care through more confident decision making.
-Time efficiencies can translate into more timely answers for patients and more patients being included in tumour board meetings.
-Research shows that patients reviewed in a tumour board are more likely to be enrolled in clinical trials, yielding benefits for both participating patients and future patients.4
+The benefits of enhanced clinical workflow, decision support and data quality help enable teams to improve quality of care, provide more timely answers for patients, potentially include more patients in tumour board meetings.
+Research shows that patients reviewed in a tumour board are more likely to be enrolled in clinical trials, yielding benefits for both participating patients and future patients.5

 “For patients, a cancer diagnosis changes everything,” says Dr. Tim M. Jaeger, Global Head Diagnostics Information Solutions.
 “And one thing these patients really want is certainty.
 Clinical decision support tools can help them get that: certainty that they’re getting the best possible diagnosis, certainty that the best possible treatment course is decided for them, and certainty that all of this happens in a timely fashion.”

 In the end, decisions stay with people, but clinical decision support tools can help make them in a more accurate, personalised and timely fashion.

 - Landhuis, E. Scientific Literature: Information Overload.
 Nature.
 2016 July 21;7612:457-58.